How LIS Software Helps Pathologists Sign-Out Anatomic Pathology Cases Faster

 Once the correct template code has been identified, the pathologist double-clicks on the template to add it to the case, and this automatically populates all of the relevant information.

-For his final example of how to use the LIS system to speed up case reviews and sign-outs, Martirosian demonstrates how the LIS supports a hands-free sign-out with dictation software.
-In this example, he only uses his voice to navigate through the LIS and sign out a case.
+For his final example of how to use the LIS medical system to speed up case reviews and sign-outs, Martirosian demonstrates how the laboratory information system supports a hands-free sign-out with dictation software.
+In this example, he only uses his voice to navigate through the LIS system and sign out a case.

-Martirosian begins by scanning a slide into the LIS system.
+Martirosian begins by scanning a slide into the LIS system software.
 The scan opens the Microscopic Surgical Template.
-He next enables the dictation software integrated into the LIS and with only his voice populates the Final Diagnosis field.
+He next enables the dictation software integrated into the LIS system and with only his voice populates the Final Diagnosis field.

 From there he says “Open Capture,” “Capture Image, ” “Save Image,” and “Release Report” to quickly sign out of the case without ever touching the workstation keyboard.

-LigoLab has been providing its anatomic pathology lab partners with the industry’s most efficient AP/LIS for 16-plus years.
-In fact, the anatomic pathology module remains the centerpiece of a comprehensive operating platform that supports all diagnostic disciplines (including clinical laboratory, molecular diagnostics, genomics, and toxicology testing).
-To learn how the LIS system supports pathology groups from quick order entry to swift result entry and sign-out (plus everything in between) we invite you to review the following two links or to "Request a Demo" by filling out our short form below the links.
+LigoLab has been providing its anatomic pathology lab partners with the industry’s most efficient anatomic pathology LIS for nearly 20 years.
+The anatomic pathology module (built within the LIS software) remains the centerpiece of a comprehensive informatics platform that supports all diagnostic disciplines (including clinical laboratory, molecular diagnostics, genomics, and toxicology testing).
+To learn how the LIS system supports anatomic pathology groups from quick order entry to swift result entry and sign-out (plus everything in between) we invite you to review the following two links or to "Request a Demo" by clicking here.